-Local education authorities warned not to "swamp" schools with statistical information
+* One of the Government's most powerful officials has warned local education authorities not to "swamp" schools with statistical information.

 Otherwise this year's regime of target-setting could become a bureaucratic distraction from the real business of raising standards, said Michael Bichard, the Permanent Secretary who runs the Department for Education and Employment.